LKirst/lie-esl/_pages/LK_Checklist_DiscussionEssay_B1.md

 Content

-- Your essay has a descriptive **heading.** (Not relevant for FOSBOS students.)

 - Does your introduction ...

   catch the reader's attention (with a hook)

-  briefly explain the issue

   for **FOSBOS** students: ... lead up to a paraphrase of the essay question as a direct or indirect question